Who says you have to work until you’re 65?

 4. Invest for Passive Income

-From dividends to rental properties, private notes to art (yes, you can even invest in art through Masterworks), crowdfunding websites to bonds, you have plenty of options for generating passive income.
+From dividends to rental properties, private notes to art (yes, you can even invest in art through Masterworks), crowdfunding websites like Groundfloor to bonds, you have plenty of options for generating passive income.

 Personally, I like rental properties for high-yield income and stocks for diversification and long-term growth.
 One enormous advantage of rental properties is that you can leverage other people’s money to build your portfolio of income-producing assets.